Summer Term 2

 We will learn:

-- To plan, write and begin to edit an extended story inspired by the story that we are reading
+- To plan, write and edit a story based on ideas from a story that we have read

-Our topic this half term will be looking after our environment.
-We will learn about:
+Our topic this half term will be plants.
+We will:

 Faith and Wonder Learning

 We will be asking the question: “What can we learn from talking about God?”.
 We will be thinking about what characteristics Christians think God has and what questions we would like to ask him.

 We will be learning how to insert and edit pictures, create our own pictures in drawing programs and sort digital objects into a range of charts such as Carroll diagrams and bar charts.

 We will be practising athletic skills (running, jumping and throwing) in preparation for our Year 2 Sports Morning.